-Hire slow; fire fast.
-There is so much wisdom in that old expression.
-I’d like to add “interview smart” I have been interviewing prospective music teachers for over 14 years at my studio Dave Simon’s Rock School.
-For years I would ask prospective instructors questions based on the details in their resume.
 This approach was not getting me the information I needed.
 Knowing how to conduct an effective interview requires a game plan and strategy.
-By having a list of set questions allows you to better focus on listening and formulating an opinion.
+Having a list of set questions allows you to better focus on listening and formulating an opinion.
+The best kind of interview questions for music instructors will reveal more of their personal character as opposed to their musical ability.

 A great music instructor is a great communicator.
 They are able to take an abstract concept and bring it down to earth for their student.
 The interview is an opportunity to see how the interviewee breaks down and simplifies complex ideas.